gorda/istio.io/content/en/blog/2019/data-plane-setup/index.md

 The [injection status table](/docs/ops/common-problems/injection/) shows a clear picture of the final injection status based on the value of the above variables.

-## Traffic flow from application container to sidecar proxy
+## Traffic flow from application container to sidecar proxy{#traffic-flow-from-application-container-to-sidecar-proxy}

 Now that we are clear about how a sidecar container and an init container are injected into an application manifest, how does the sidecar proxy grab the inbound and outbound traffic to and from the container?
 We did briefly mention that it is done by setting up the `iptable` rules within the pod namespace, which in turn is done by the `istio-init` container.
 Now, it is time to verify what actually gets updated within the namespace.